by Dr Louise Santhanam, General Practitioner

 NHS, Unicef UK Baby Friendly Initiative & Start4Life: Guide to Bottle Feeding Information on how to prepare infant formula and sterilise feeding equipment to minimise the risks to the baby in illustrated leaflet form.

-NHS Choices: How to Make up Baby Formula Includes a step-by-step guide.
+NHS Website: How to Make up Baby Formula Includes a step-by-step guide.

 Department of Health: Preparation of Infant Formula (Letter to GPs January 2013) Stresses the importance of preparing standard infant formula and ‘follow-on’ formula with pre-boiled water at a temperature of 70°C or over.
 Specialist Formula (FSMPs) are not technically covered by this advice and should be used under medical supervision.

-First Steps Nutrition Trust: Statement on Formula Preparation Machines Outlines the reasons that First Steps Nutrition Trust currently believe that ‘there remains insufficient evidence that these machines are safe in the preparation of powdered infant formula’, and recommends that families follow guidance from the Food Standards Agency and the Department of Health (see above).
+First Steps Nutrition Trust: Making up Infant Milks Safely Resources including the First Steps Nutrition statement about formula preparation machines.
+Outlines the reasons that First Steps Nutrition Trust currently believe that ‘there remains insufficient evidence that these machines are safe in the preparation of powdered infant formula’, and recommends that families follow guidance from the Food Standards Agency and the Department of Health (see above).

 Responsive Bottle Feeding and Relationship Building